Flying Across the Country in a Small Plane in VR.

 We will presume your arrival aircraft is at 500 ft AMSL (Above Mean Sea Level) and you have the latest ATIS information.
 The ATIS is airport information that is updated frequently and gives you the runway in use plus the required reporting points as well as wind direction, strength and finally the local pressure setting.

 Adjust your altimeter to ensure your altitude is correct.
 The setting will show in the windows on the instrument.
-The profess is the same on a glass Garmin cockpit display if your using one.
+The profess is the same on a glass Garmin cockpit display if you’re using one.

 Knowing When to Descend.

-Determining your top of descent point as it’s known or where you will decent to the airport is pretty easy.
+Determining your top of descent point as it’s known or where you will be decent to the airport is pretty easy.
 It’s common in small aircraft to decent at a casual 500 ft/min.
-If your flying at 6500 ft on your flight across the country you need to descend to 1000 ft above ground level for the airport traffic pattern.
+If you’re flying at 6500 ft on your flight across the country, you need to descend to 1000 ft above ground level for the airport traffic pattern.
 We can see on the map the airport is 500 ft above sea level so pattern height will be 1500 ft indicated on the altimeter.

-If we subtract the airport altitude from the height we are flying we will know how far we have to descend.
+If we subtract the airport altitude from the height, we are flying we will know how far we have to descend.

 6500 ft -1500 ft = 5000 ft

-If we are planning to descend at 500 ft per minute it will take 10 minutes.
+If we are planning to descend at 500 ft per minute, it will take 10 minutes.

 5000 ft altitude ÷ 500 ft per minute = 10 min

-So we know to decent ten minutes out from arriving to join the traffic pattern.
+So, we know to decent ten minutes out from arriving to join the traffic pattern.
 If we are flying at 100 knots that means west travel a distance before we arrive at the correct altitude.
 So how far away do we start our decent?

 100 knots ÷ 60 minutes in an hour = 1.6 Miles per minute approximately.

-So I’d we want to decent 5000 ft to altitude and it will take 10 minutes at 500 ft per minute then:
+So, I’d we want to decent 5000 ft to altitude, and it will take 10 minutes at 500 ft per minute then:

 10 minutes to decent x 1.6mile per minute = Decent distance from the airport.